 After restarting the httpd service, PHP should be up and running.
 You can confirm by loading a PHP script that just calls

 Finally, you can sit back and relax while an MSI does all the hard work.
-Go to the MySQL download page and choose the latest stable version for your OS.
+Go to the MySQL or MariaDB download page and choose the latest stable version for your OS.
 Download the installer and run it.
 You will be walked through setup, including the creation of a root user, password, and other suggested security settings.
 The installer should add the relevant directories to your path so you can use MySQL programs from the command line.
 Just make sure that the Workbench and Utilities folders are included.
-Definitely check out the MySQL Workbench, as it will significantly ease database administration and debugging.
-It kicks phpMyAdmin’s ass 100 times over.
-It’s worth taking the time to get used to.